gurol/DsFeatFreqDistFit/README.md

-# dsdist
+# dsanalysis (Dataset Analysis)
-R scripts for comprehensive set of distribution testing to fit power law, log-normal, exponential, and Poisson statistical distribution into the feature frequency distributions (i.e. the truth)
+R scripts, example data sets, and materials (e.g. charts) for quantitative and qualitative analysis of datasets

 Please, visit http://canbek.com/dataset for more information.